 Applications to the Governance of AI Fellowship are currently closed.
-However, we are likely to open up applications for a Summer 2020 start in December or January.
+We aim to open up applications for a 2021 start in the fall of 2020.

 To receive updates on future opportunities, events, and occasionally our research, sign up to the mailing list below.
 You can sign up to FHI’s mailing list here.

-The Centre for the Governance of AI is seeking exceptional researchers to carry out collaborative research with our interdisciplinary team for a limited period of three months.
+The Centre for the Governance of AI, at the Future of Humanity Institute, the University of Oxford, is seeking exceptional researchers to carry out collaborative research with our interdisciplinary team for a limited period of three months.
 Participants in the Fellowship will have the opportunity to produce their own research in a fast-growing field, while gaining expertise in parts of our Research Agenda.